First-order sentences in random groups I: universal sentences: Bounding the length of short solutions

 \begin{corollary} Let $L$ be a one-ended $\mathcal{G}_8$-limit group and $\Lambda$ an abelian graph of groups decomposition of $L$.
 Then $Mod_{\Lambda}(L)\leq Mod_{JSJ}(L)$, for any JSJ decomposition of $L$. \end{corollary}

 Finally, we record that a JSJ decomposition of $L$ can be approximated by a sequence of finitely presented groups whose graph of groups approximate the JSJ decomposition as described below (see Theorem \ref{ApproxJSJ}).
 For the notion of a morphism between graph of groups (of possibly non-isomorphic groups) we refer the reader to \cite[Section 4.3]{ReWe}.
 We only give a brief account so notation makes sense.
+Recall that A morphism between graphs of groups $f:\mathbb{A}\rightarrow\mathbb{B}$, includes a graph morphism between the underlying graphs, vertex group (homo)morphisms $\psi_v^f$ and edge group (homo)morphisms $\psi_e^f$ for every vertex and edge of $\mathbb{A}$.
+We also note that whenever $f:\mathbb{A}\rightarrow\mathbb{B}$ is a morphism between graphs of groups, there is an induced (homo)morphim $f_*:\pi_1(\mathbb{A})\rightarrow\pi_1(\mathbb{B})$ and we say $f$ is surjective if $f_*$ is.
+Finally, we record that a JSJ decomposition of $L$ can be approximated by a sequence of finitely presented groups whose graph of groups approximate the JSJ decomposition as described below (see Theorem \ref{ApproxJSJ}).
+For the notion of a morphism between graph of groups (of possibly non-isomorphic groups) we refer the reader to \cite[Section 4.3]{ReWe}.
+We only give a brief account so notation makes sense.
+Recall that $\phi$ is the canonical map, $\phi:G\rightarrow L:=G/\underrightarrow{Ker}(h_i)$.
 A morphism between graphs of groups $f:\mathbb{A}\rightarrow\mathbb{B}$, includes a graph morphism between the underlying graphs, vertex group (homo)morphisms $\psi_v^f$ and edge group (homo)morphisms $\psi_e^f$ for every vertex and edge of $\mathbb{A}$.
 We also note that whenever $f:\mathbb{A}\rightarrow\mathbb{B}$ is a morphism between graphs of groups, there is an induced (homo)morphim $f_*:\pi_1(\mathbb{A})\rightarrow\pi_1(\mathbb{B})$ and we say $f$ is surjective if $f_*$ is.

 \begin{theorem}[JSJ approximation] Let $\mathbb{A}$ be an abelian JSJ decomposition of an one-ended $\mathcal{G}_8$-limit group.
 Then there exists a sequence of decompositions $(\mathbb{A}^i)_{i<\omega}$ with finitely presented fundamental groups $W_i:=\pi_1(\mathbb{A}^i)$.
 Moreover there exist graph of groups surjective morphisms $f^i:\mathbb{A}^i\twoheadrightarrow \mathbb{A}^{i+1}$, $\phi^i:\mathbb{A}^i\twoheadrightarrow\mathbb{A}$ and an epimorphism $\gamma:G\twoheadrightarrow W_0$ such that the following hold: \begin{enumerate} \item $\phi^i$ is a graph isomorphism for all $i<\omega$. \item $\phi=\phi_*^0\circ\gamma$. \item $\phi^i=\phi^{i+1}\circ f^i$, for all $i<\omega$. \item $\underrightarrow{Ker}(h_i)=\bigcup_{k=1}^\infty ker(f_*^k\circ f_*^{k-1}\circ\ldots\circ f_*^1\circ f^0_*\circ\gamma)$. \item If $G_v$ is QH in $\mathbb{A}$, then $\psi_v^{\phi^i}:G_{v}^i\rightarrow G_v$ is an isomorphism for all $i<\omega$. \item If $G_v$ is of abelian type in $\mathbb{A}$, then $\psi_v^{\phi^i}:G_{v}^i\rightarrow G_v$ is injective for all $i<\omega$. \item The map $\psi_e^{\phi^i}:G_e^i\rightarrow G_e$ is injective for all $i<\omega$. \item For any vertex $v\in \mathbb{A}$ we have $\bigcup \psi_v^{\phi^i}(G_v^i)=G_v$. \item For any edge $e\in \mathbb{A}$ we have $\bigcup \psi_e^{\phi^i}(G_e^i)=G_e$. \end{enumerate} \end{theorem}